124-128 E. Main Street,

 Plans were completed for a new “Brossman Business Complex” on the site.
 These plans included two new theatres.
 On Nov.
 12, 1993, the Main Twin Theatre reopened.
 One theatre is named the Roxy and has a stage for live presentations.
 The other is named the Grand and is used exclusively for films.
 Both theatres show first run films.

 Some of the original theatres interior has been restored and reused in the new complex.
 The neon wall lights in the original have been restored and are used in the new theatres.
 The original Art Deco chrome box office which was located on the outside of the theatre has been restored and used as the box office inside for the new twin complex.
-It is a first class theatre built in the 90’s to look like the Art Deco of the 30’s!
+It is a first class theatre built in the 1990’s to look like the Art Deco style of the 1930’s!

 Just login to your account and subscribe to this theater